jefflee1103/Image-analysis/BigFISH/HCRv3_spot-count/README.md

-# Big-FISH smFISH spot quantification scripts
+# Big-FISH HCRv3 spot quantification scripts

 Pre-process and quantify single-molecule Fluorescence in situ Hybridisation images using a python package Big-FISH: https://github.com/fish-quant/big-fish.

-Measure (1) individual spot counts in the cell + (2) spot counts within signal dense regions.
+NOTE: These scripts are stripped-down version of smFISH analysis with no cluster decomposition steps.
+These scripts will only output HCRv3 spot counts.

+> Objective: Measure spot counts from of HCRv3 *in situ* hybridisation images

 ## INSTALLATION

 ### Set up virtual conda environment

 Make sure to use x86 version of Miniconda3, not the arm64 version (even if using M1 mac computers): https://docs.conda.io/en/latest/miniconda.html
+Compatible with existing smFISH conda environment.

     conda create -n bigfish_v6 python=3.7
     conda activate bigfish_v6